 See these links for the ID methods supported by Signicat, the DocumentService API, the PackagingService API, the ArchiveService API, the SealingService API, signing documentation and sealing documentation.
-If you are not sure where to begin, read Get started with signing.
+If you are not sure where to begin, read Get started with signing or Get started with long-term validation.

 Digital communication as well as exchanging of digital documents is increasing.
 As a result of this expansion the need for safe and user friendly electronically signing of documents is increasing as well.
 Signicat offers electronic signing and sealing of documents, conforming to the eIDAS regulation.